mojtabanabilo/Javascript/README.md

-# My-resumes
+# javascript
-Some work samples for js exercises
+A number of js exercises that I developed during the learning course